Smokey Robinson & The Miracles – ‘Ooh Baby, Baby’

-I couple of weeks ago I remarked about the BBC radio series ‘Castaway’, in which sundry celebs select songs to take to a desert island, “Many of the interviewees choose music they associate with landmark events in their lives.
+I while back I remarked about the BBC radio series ‘Castaway’, in which sundry celebs select songs to take to a desert island, “Many of the interviewees choose music they associate with landmark events in their lives.
 Not I, said Jeff.
 Music’s too important to confuse it with life.”

 But since I ain’t on no desert island, and I have world enough and time to indulge myself in gooey nostalgia, I’d like to talk about one of the most evocative pieces of music in my emotional archive, a song that retrieves for me a time and place in my past better than any ol’ hypnosis or truth serum or Kodachrome snapshot.
 It’s The Motown Magic.
 Hey, it’s the mojo.